 Dr. Aaron T. Beck is has earned an international reputation as one of the founders of Cognitive Therapy, which is an active, structured approach that has been demonstrated to be highly effective in treating psychological conditions like depression, anxiety, drug and alcohol abuse, personality disorders, and relationship problems.

 His pioneering work on depression profoundly altered the way this disorder is understood and treated.
 Dr. Beck and his colleagues systematically extended the initial work on depression to conditions as diverse as anxiety and phobias, personality disorders, drug and alcohol abuse, marital discord, and schizophrenia.
-Extensive research demonstrates that Cognitive Therapy provides an effective treatment for a variety of conditions that had largely been treated with medication.
+Extensive research demonstrates that CBT provides an effective treatment for a variety of conditions that had largely been treated with medication.

 Widely Read and Written

 A prolific and productive researcher with a career that spanned more than 70 years, Dr. Beck had published over 600 articles and authored or co-authored 25 books.
 He was also the recipient of numerous awards, including the 2006 Albert Lasker Award for Clinical Medical Research and the Gustave O. Lienhard Award from the Institute of Medicine for “outstanding national achievement in improving personal health care services in the United States.”
 Just last year he published an influential treatment manual that extends the principles of CBT to an intervention that assists individuals who experience significant mental health challenges in living fulfilling and rewarding lives.